IvanMurzak/Unity-Package-Template/README.md

 The repository helps you to create your own Unity package with dependecies.

 # How to use
+- "Use the template" green button at top right corner of GitHub page
-- Fork or copy the repository
+- Clone your new repository
 - Add all your stuff to Assets/_PackageRoot directory
 - Update Assets/_PackageRoot/package.json to yours
 - (on Windows) execute gitSubTreePushToUPM.bat